List of unofficial Sonic the Hedgehog media

-Unlicensed developers and fans have created unofficial Sonic media, especially video games, relating to the Sonic the Hedgehog franchise.
+Unlicensed developers and fans have created unofficial media, especially video games, relating to the Sonic the Hedgehog franchise.
 These products include video games, video game mods, ROM hacks, comics, and animations.
 They are part of the wider Sonic fandom.

 Due to the popularity of the franchise, some of these products have received media attention.
 Sega is permissive of most fangames, as long as they are not for profit.
 Some Sonic fan game developers have gone on to work on official Sonic content, most prominently Sonic Mania (2017), while others have subsequently created original games that feature Sonic-inspired mechanics.

 Video games

 Fan games

 The following are all original games based on the Sonic series: